An Explicit Result for the Sum of Two Almost Primes: Introduction

 The proof of Theorem \ref{maintheorem} is a direct application of the above explicit sieve result along with some optimisation and computation.
 We first apply the sieve to find some $N_0$ such that Theorem \ref{maintheorem} is true for all $N \geq N_0$.
-This process is detailed in Section \ref{analyticSection}.
 We then employ computational arguments to fill in the remaining range.

-We note that one can use the above to get an $N_0$ for the case where $\Omega(ab) \leq 19$ but the subsequent computation to obtain a result that holds for all $N \geq 2$ becomes infeasible.
-It can also be noted that $\Omega(ab) \leq 19$ would be the limit of the above sieve in its current form due to the limits imposed on $s$ and $k$.
-This will become clear in our proof.

-It should also be noted that one could potentially furnish a better value for $K$ if they rework the detailed proof of Theorem \ref{LowerBoundSieveTheorem} so that a different range could be taken for $w$ and $z$.
-In particular, one could then take $K$ close to 1 and deal with the smaller primes by hand.
-This would then allow an $N_0$ to be furnished for $\Omega(ab) \leq 15$.
-It is highly likely that employing a weighted sieve would improve things still further; see \cite{DudekJohnston} for the explicit application of Kuhn's weighted sieve as well as \cite{JohnstonSorensonThomasWebster} for a similiar treatment involving so-called Richert weights.
-Additionally, Franze \cite{Franze} has published refinements of Selberg's sieve that, if made explicit, could improve the result further.
+We begin in Section~\ref{sec:lems} by constructing explicit bounds on each of the terms used in Theorem~\ref{LowerBoundSieveTheorem}.
+We then prove the main result in Section~\ref{analyticSection}, and discuss possible improvements to our result in Section~\ref{improvements}.